DhakadPankaj/Fly-annotation/README.md

 # Drosophila genome annotation pipeline

-The provided scripts are used to annotate ~250 Drosophila genomes using Comparative Annotation Toolkit (CAT).
+The provided scripts are used to annotate ~250 Drosophila genomes using Comparative Annotation Toolkit (CAT) and BRAKER3.
 Here is the original publication of CAT which provides detailed background information necessary to understand how CAT works: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6028123/  and the [GitHub repo](https://github.com/ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit)

 ## Workflow
 ![Image Description](Figures/workflow.png)